holochain/docs-pages/src/concepts/4_public_data_on_the_DHT.md

 However, the value of most apps comes from their ability to connect people to one another.
 Email, social media, and team collaboration tools wouldn't be very useful if you kept all your work to yourself.
 Data that lives on your machine is also not very available; as soon as you go offline, nobody else can access it.
 Most users don't want to run their own servers, so we need a way to make public data stick around.

 This is also the point where we run into integrity problems in a peer-to-peer system: when everybody is responsible for their own data, they can mess around with it any way they like.
 In the last article we learned that the signed source chain is resistant to third-party tampering, but not to tampering by its owner.
-An agent could roll back a transaction or recall a vote and make it look like it never happened.
+An agent could erase a transaction or a vote and make it look like it never happened.

-And finally, forcing nodes to check the correctness of every piece of data they see seems inefficient.
-Surely we could speed things up for data that gets passed around a lot.
+And finally, it seems inefficient to make each node to check the correctness of every piece of data they engage with.
+Surely we could speed things up if we know that multiple people are accessing the same piece of data.

 ## The distributed hash table, a public data store